Sage-Bionetworks-IT/lambda-mips-api/README.md

 inactive codes, deduplicate the significant portion of active codes, and add a "No Program" entry mapped to a code configured in a template parameter.
 Each of these actions can be toggled with query-string parameters, except for deduplication.

-Specific account codes from the chart of accounts can be ignored globally with the `CodesToOmit`template parameter.
+Specific account codes from the chart of accounts can be ignored globally with the `CodesToOmit` template parameter.
+Remaining codes will be returned in numeric order as either a list of strings or a json dictionary depending on the API route.

 ### Required Secure Parameters